How to Fix “SSL Handshake Failed” or “Cloudflare 525” Error?

 2. Try on Alternate Browsers

-It is also possible that the browser you are using to access the website has some issues.
-This could be due to your browser settings, a faulty plugin installation, or any other factor.
-Therefore, to check whether your browser is causing the issue, try switching to an alternate browser.
+It is also possible that the browser you are trying to visit has some issues.
+The issue can happen due to variety of reasons either your browser settings, a faulty plugin installation, or any other factor.

-In this case, you can try to reset Google Chrome or whatever browser you were using to its default settings and remove all the installed plugins or extensions.
+If the error doesn’t show up, you need to reset your Google Chrome browser or whatever browsing you were using to its default settings.
+Also, consider removing all the installed plugins or extensions.

-Afterward, try to connect to your website and enable plugins or extensions one by one to check whether you can connect to the website.
-This way, you will be able to figure out the exact issue with your browser and fix it.
+After that, try to access the website and enable plugins or extensions one by one to check whether the error shows up.
+This way, it will be easy for you to determine the exact issue with your browser and you can proceed further to fix it accordingly.

 3. Check your SSL certificate Authenticity and Validity